PmColdwell/NodeProject1/06-Server-Side-APIs/01-Activities/25-Stu_Git-Repo-Setup/README.md

 GitHub allows developers to work together and contribute to a single repository in a few different ways.
 We will set up the repository so that certain other GitHub users can write data and read data to it.
 Let's go add these collaborators with the following steps:

-* In the GitHub repository's Settings page, select Manage Access from the menu on the left side.
+* In the GitHub repository's Settings page, select "Collaborators" from the menu on the left side.
 You should see the following image:

   ![The GitHub repository's settings page shows who has access to read or write to the repository and the option to invite collaborators.](./Images/04-manage-access.png)

-* Once the modal dialog opens, start typing in the GitHub username of one of your collaborators, and the list should automatically populate that user's entry.
+* Click the "Add people" button.
+Once the modal dialog opens, start typing in the GitHub username of one of your collaborators, and the list should automatically populate that user's entry.
 The page should resemble the following image:

   ![The invite a collaborator modal dialog shows the user that needs to be invited to the repo.](./Images/05-invite-collaborator.png)

-* Select the entry and click the "Add `<github-username>` to `<project-repo-name>`" button.
+* Select the entry and click the "Add `<github-username>` to this repository" button.
 The updated Manage Access page should look like the following image:

   ![The manage access page shows there is a pending invitation for a collaborator.](./Images/06-pending-invite.png)